 About the speaker

-Alfred E. Osborne, Jr., PhD, professor emeritus at UCLA’s Anderson School of Management at UCLA, has both studied and experienced entrepreneurship.
+Alfred E. Osborne, Jr., PhD, professor emeritus at UCLA’s Anderson School of Management, has both studied and experienced entrepreneurship.

 At UCLA, he most recently served as interim dean for the Anderson School of Management, and his past positions include senior associate dean for external affairs, professor of global economics, management and entrepreneurship, and the founder and faculty director of the Harold and Pauline Price Center for Entrepreneurship and Innovation in the Anderson School.